matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Output:
  - None.
 Notes:
  - Typing will time out when the session ends.
+If a session is restarted, the typing notification must be sent again.

 Relates-to pagination API ``[Draft]``
 -------------------------------------
+See the "Relates to" section for more info.

 Inputs:
  - Event ID
  - Pagination token
  - limit
 Output:
  - A chunk of child events
- - A new pagination token
+ - A new pagination token for earlier child events.

 Capabilities API ``[ONGOING]``
 ------------------------------
 ..
 NOTE::
  - Server capabilities: Keep hashing step for consistency or not?
-Extra request.
- - Client capabilities: List of hashes f.e device vs union of hashes on all devices?
+Extra request if we do.
  - Client capabilities: Clients which are offline but can be pushed should have their capabilities visible.
 How to manage unregistering them e.g. if they uninstall the app?
+Have a set of 'offline' capabilities?

 How does a client know if the server it is using supports a content repository?